its007Kevin/UWranks/README.md

 # UWranks

-A social network for co op students at the University of Waterloo to discuss about their rankings with each other.
+A social network for co op students at the University of Waterloo to discuss their rankings with each other.

 ![](https://github.com/its007Kevin/UWranks/blob/master/sc3.png)